wothaya/ona_waterpoints_challenge/README.md

 Start tomcat

-Load the URL http://localhost:[portnumber]/dataprocessor/ to any browser
+Load the URL http://localhost:[portnumber]/dataprocessor/ to any browser to test.

-To run Unit tests, execute the following: